diacritics/database/spec/README.md

 Optional
 Type: String

-When a decompose value comprises two or more characters, the characters may be used in an abbreviation and require all capitals.
+When a decompose value comprises two or more characters, this property may be used when the word requires all capital letters, such as in an abbreviation.
 Include the necessary changes in this entry (e.g. `æ` and `Æ` decomposes into `AE` in all upper case).

 ###### data.{character}.mapping.decompose.lowerCase